$\langle x\rangle$ and $\langle x^2\rangle$ of the pion PDF from Lattice QCD with $N_f=2+1+1$ dynamical quark flavours: Results

 \subsection{Chiral and Continuum Extrapolations}

 The ChPT expressions Eq.~\ref{eq:ChPTx} and \ref{eq:ChPTx2} plus terms proportional to $(a/r_0)^2$ for $\langle x\rangle$ and $\langle x^2\rangle$ read

-We perform fits of these functional forms to all the data of the second and third moment separately.
+We perform fits of these functional forms to all the data of the first and second moment separately.
 For these fits we have the data for the bare $\langle x\rangle$ ($\langle x^2\rangle$) and the estimates for $Z_\mathrm{vD}$ ($Z_\mathrm{vDD}$) and $r_0/a$.
 To properly account for the uncertainties in the renormalisation functions and the Sommer parameter $r_0/a$, we use the augmented $\chi^2$ function as follows

-Here, $Z$ and $\Delta Z$ denote the relevant renormalisation factor and its statistical uncertainty either for the second or the third moment. $P_Z$ and $P_{r_0}$ are additional fit parameters per $\beta$-value.
+Here, $Z$ and $\Delta Z$ denote the relevant renormalisation factor and its statistical uncertainty either for the first or the second moment. $P_Z$ and $P_{r_0}$ are additional fit parameters per $\beta$-value.
 The usual $\chi^2$ function entering $\chi^2_\mathrm{aug}$ reads

 Here $i(\beta)$ index the data points for the corresponding $\beta$-value, $y_i$ is the bare data for $\langle x\rangle$ ($\langle x^2\rangle$) and $x_i$ the data for $(M_\pi/f_\pi)^2$.
 With $\{P\}$ we label the set of fit parameters $\{c_0, c_1, c_a, P_{r_0}, P_{Z_\mathrm{vD}}\}$ ($\{b_0, b_1, b_a, P_{r_0}, P_{Z_\mathrm{vDD}}\}$) and with $g$ the corresponding ChPT expression.
 The equation for the $\chi^2$ function above is written for the uncorrelated case, because all data points stem from independent ensembles and $r_0/a$ and the renormalisation constants from independent analyses.
 Errors of fit parameters are again computed using the bootstrap procedure by performing a fit on every bootstrap replica.